nickbrandt/GitLab/doc/development/merge_request_performance_guidelines.md

 **However, we want to ensure that the feature will continue to perform well if used at its limit** **and it will not cause availability issues.**

+Consider that it is always better to start with some kind of limitation, instead of later introducing a breaking change that would result in some workflows breaking.

 The intent is to provide a safe usage pattern for the feature, as our implementation decisions are optimised for the given data set.
 Our feature limits should reflect the optimisations that we introduced.